Dew Point Calculator

 Humidity is defined as the amount of water vapor (gaseous phase of water) in the air.
 It is an indicator of the presence of dew, frost, fog, and precipitation.
-The maximum water vapor can hold by air is affected by temperature; the higher the temperature, the greater the amount of water vapor it can hold before reach saturation.
+The maximum amount of water vapor that can be held in air is affected by temperature; the higher the temperature, the greater the amount of water vapor air can hold before reaching saturation.

 Humidity is often discussed in terms of absolute humidity and relative humidity, as it is on this calculator.
 The value for absolute humidity is returned as part of the results of the calculation, but it is relative humidity that is widely used in everyday life and is used as part of the calculation of dew point temperature.

 Absolute humidity is the measurement of the water content in the air, typically in units of grams per cubic meter.
 It is calculated by dividing the total mass of water vapor by the volume of the air.
 Given the same amount of water vapor in the air, the absolute humidity does not change with the temperature at a fixed volume.
 If the volume is not fixed, as in the atmosphere, absolute humidity changes in response to the volume changes caused by the temperature and pressure variation.

 Relative humidity compares the current ratio of absolute humidity to the maximum humidity for a given temperature and expresses this value as a percentage.
 The higher the percentage, the higher the humidity.
 It is affected by both temperature and pressure.
 Given the same amount of water vapor, there will be a higher relative humidity in cool air than there is in warmer air.